Project Logo

 INTERVENTION: Following the introduction, Prolific participants are randomly assigned to one of two conditions—BEHAVIORAL INTERVENTION or CONTROL—across the 42 selected designs.
 This phase is followed by the measurement of real-world support for a price of carbon, as outlined by the RTs in their proposals. ''Real-world support'' implies that actions of the Prolific participants during the policy-support measurement stage must have consequences that extend beyond the experimental context.
 All designs must meet the specified design conditions.

 POLICY SURVEY: Prolific participants then complete a follow-up questionnaire (policy survey) provided by the project coordinators.
-RTs integrate this questionnaire into their software (either oTree or Qualtrics), which will be provided by the project coordinators.
+RTs integrate this questionnaire into their software (either oTree or Qualtrics).
 Specific questions are detailed in our registered pre-analysis plan.
 The repository including the pre-analysis plan will be made public upon publication of the paper.

-END: Having answered the policy survey, Prolific participants are at the end of the experiment and will get their payout (i.e., flat fee of 1.50 GBP plus a potential bonus of max.
-3 GBP on average; the latter is up to the RTs).
+END: Having answered the policy survey, Prolific participants are at the end of the experiment and will get their payout (i.e., flat fee of 2 USD plus a potential bonus of max.
+4 USD on average; the latter is up to the RTs).

 Design conditions